adedomin/CSC311-game-design/_posts/2015-04-28-Current Game Status, Testing Done, Known Issues.md

 if the data that the server returns in get node list and get users is different than expected, the program may throw a out of bounds exception.
 No checking is done in these functions and no error handling is present.

-last I tried the battleActivity portion of the game, the game would throw a null pointer exception when going back to MainActivity.
+Last I tried the battleActivity portion of the game, the game would throw a null pointer exception when going back to MainActivity.
 No checking has done, I planned on investigating when gameplay would have been implemented (Brandon's part).

 If the HttpURLConnect object in the HttpService.class were to fail due to any issue the user would be left mostly unaware.
 The same issue is possible in uploading data;
 client does not check if it successfully conected which can lead to issues.
 User should at least know when the client can't retrieve/upload information.

 Distance Away From Goal
 -----------------------